 This aromatic and sweet tea is enjoyed hot year-round, even in the Desert, as the customary way to welcome guests.
 There is little hurry to do much of anything in Morocco until after tea is served.
 The appropriate time for tea is simply whenever the occasion calls for a cup of tea - often several times through the day.
-Join us at 10am and 3pm every Wednesday this summer!

 Even in the humblest of places, Moroccan tea service involves intricate brewing methods passed down over time.
 We invite you to the Westholme Tea Garden for a colourful journey to North Africa, where tea is an expression of conviviality and hospitality.